 - Blade Length: 31 1/4″

 - Blade Steel: 1060

 The Small Sword was specifically developed to be the predecessor to the Rapier but, unlike the Rapier, the Small Sword was specifically designed to be a civilian self defense weapon rather than a dueling weapon.
 In fact, although the Rapier is the ultimate weapon for dueling an unarmored opponent, it’s excessively long blade makes it unwieldy in tight quarters and thus, the Small Sword was developed as an alternative.
 Consequently, Cold Steel’s modern version of the Small Sword is designed to preserve the best features of many historical examples.

-For instance, the Cold Steel Small Sword has an overall length of 38 1/4 inches with a 7 inch hilt and a 31 1/4 inch Needle Point blade made from 1060 Plain Tool Steel (non-stainless) and weighs a total of 24.6 ounces.
+For instance, the Cold Steel Small Modern Swords have an overall length of 38 1/4 inches with a 7 inch hilt and a 31 1/4 inch Needle Point blade made from 1060 Plain Tool Steel (non-stainless) and weigh a total of 24.6 ounces.
 Plus, the hilt features Rattail Tang construction and two, shell-shaped, guards followed by functional finger loops both above and below the grip and a light, but exceptionally strong, knuckle guard.
 In addition, it also includes an attractive leather scabbard with an intricately decorated metal throat and chape.

 - Overall Length: 40″

 - Blade Length: 32 3/8″

 - Blade Steel: 1060